BA Psychology (Hons.)

 Eligibility

-Candidates who had passed 12th in any stream from a recognized board of examination in any stream with not less than 60% .
+Candidates who had passed 12th in any stream from a recognized board of examination.

 Important Links